UCNot/churi/README.md

 `);
 ```

-The `UcEntity` above used to avoid escaping and percent-encoding and should be used with care.
+The `UcEntity` above used to add parts to URI as they are.
+It should be used with care.

 Instead, a Charged URI string can be built with `chargeURI()` function.